simplebsd/make/strongswan/README.md

 If you have enabled PF, you can open ports for Strongswan by command: make pf_configure
-WARNING: make sure you have PF file riles, located at /etc/pf.conf, and this conf file has main interface variable called $ext_if.
+WARNING: make sure you have PF conf file, located at /etc/pf.conf, and this conf file has external network interface variable called $ext_if.

 To uninstall Strongswan, do:
 make deinstall